How to Register for a Sales Tax License in Missouri

 Digital products are tax exempt in Missouri.

-- Labor used to fabricate a product that will be sold at retail
+- When labor fabricates a product that will be sold at retail

 See the full list of taxable services in Missouri.